 - Administer 10mgs of Vitamin K intravenously (IV Vitamin K will provide 70% correction of INR within 8 hours).
 For patients with prosthetic heart valves caution should be taken to avoid over correction of anti-coagulation below therapeutic range.
 A low dose of IV Vitamin K (1-2mgs) can be administered sub-lingually.
 Discuss with cardio-thoracic, cardiac or haematology consultant or registrar before administering Vitamin K.

-The PT/INR response to Dabigatran is inconsistent and should not be measured when assessing a patient who is bleeding or needs emergency surgery.
+Unlike warfarin, the PT/INR response to Dabigatran is inconsistent and should not be measured.

 The activated partial thromboplastin time (APTT) provides a qualitative measurement of the anticoagulant effect of Dabigatran.
 Knowledge of the time of last dose is important for interpretation of the APTT.